 When you insulate your cold water pipes it makes it less likely they will freeze if the temperature drops in colder climates.
 If pipes are in a conditioned space a cold water pipe will not absorb hear.
 In a humid climate, cold pipes are prone to condensation issues.
 If you have a fully taped, insulated cold water pipe then it will not collect moisture on the surface.

 Many homes have uninsulated copper and Pex pipes that run through the basement ceiling joists.
 If the temperature drops below freezing the cold-water pipes can freeze.
-Water pipe insulation has an above average resistance to thermal energy movement so insulating the pipes can help to prevent freezing.
-Wrapping the pipes with this insulated material will help to keep heat energy inside which will protect the pipes from freezing.
+Water pipe insulation has an above-average resistance to thermal energy movement so insulating the pipes can help to prevent freezing.
+Wrapping the pipes with this insulating material will help to keep heat energy inside which will protect the pipes from freezing.

 The cost of insulating pipes is quite minimal and can be beneficial for reasons aside from freezing.
-Cold water pipes can absorb heat so uninsulated pipes would have a continual low-level draw of heat from the building.
-Since the cost of insulating the pipes is low it is worth considering for saving money in the long run.
+Coldwater pipes can absorb heat so uninsulated pipes would have a continual low-level draw off heat from the building.
+Since the cost of insulating the pipes is low it is worth considering saving money in the long run.

 When you insulate cold water pipes it will also get rid of any concerns of condensation.
 The pipes in basements and crawl spaces are surrounded by damp soil and concrete.
 The humidity levels are higher and cold water pipes naturally have condensing surfaces.
 If you store anything in and around the area where the pipes are located the items could be ruined by moisture.
 You can prevent the issue of condensation by insulating the pipes and making sure the insulation is sealed along the seams.
 By doing this, moisture in the air will not come into contact with the pipes.